acmucsd-projects/su26-ai-team-4/backend API/local/README.md

-# Building Damage Classifier API
+# Building Damage Classifier API on Local Host Computer

 This API references the 128x128 model, `resnet18_prepost_plaince_xbd_128_seed17.pt`, by default.
 If you'd like to use a different model, make sure that the `MODEL_PATH` env var in `main.py` points to wherever the model .pt file resides.
 If the model you choose has an image size that is not 128x128, make sure to also change the `IMAGE_SIZE` and `MAX_UPLOAD_BYTES` vars in `main.py` to accurately reflect the new resolution.